S – Telephone Signposting Toolkit

 Spots on Penis

-Redirect or Face to Face Appointment
+Redirect or Face to Face Consultation

 Give patient the details for the local Sexual Health Clinic.